hyperlane-xyz/hips/HIP-1.md

 Message `recipients` should specify their `ISM` via the `interchainSecurityModule()` view function.

 The `Inbox` contract, when delivering a message via `Inbox.process()`, calls `recipient.interchainSecurityModule().accept()`, which accepts or rejects the message.
-Relayers can inject arbitrary off-chain data (e.g. validator signatures, zero-knowledge proofs, etc.) into `accept()`, allowing for a wide degree of flexibility in `ISM` design.
+Relayers can inject arbitrary off-chain metadata (e.g. validator signatures, zero-knowledge proofs, etc.) into `accept()`, allowing for a wide degree of flexibility in `ISM` design.

 Some possible ISMs: